KDE/kactivities-stats/README.md

 ## Introduction

-The KActivitiesStats library provides a querying mechanism for the data that the activitiy manager collects - which documents hae been opened by which applications, and what documents have been linked to which activity.
+The KActivitiesStats library provides a querying mechanism for the data that the activity manager collects - which documents hae been opened by which applications, and what documents have been linked to which activity.
 The activity manager also keeps the score for each document which gets higher when a particular document has been often accessed or kept open